Skip to content

 Why FICA Matters for Online Casinos and Sportsbooks

 Every licensed online casino or sportsbook in South Africa is legally required to comply with FICA.
-That includes well-known names like Betway, Hollywoodbets, Lulabet, and other brands approved by the National Gambling Board and provincial licensing authorities.
+That includes well-known names such as Betway, Hollywoodbets, and Lulabet, as well as other brands approved by the National Gambling Board and provincial licensing authorities.
 These licensed online casinos and sportsbooks are considered financial institutions and financial services providers.

-Because online gambling involves real money transactions, these platforms fall under the category of accountable institutions.
-As financial institutions and financial services providers, they have a responsibility to comply with FICA regulations.
+Because online gambling involves real-money transactions, these platforms are considered accountable institutions.
+As financial institutions and financial services providers, they are responsible for complying with FICA regulations.
 That means they must verify who you are, where your money comes from, and whether your account is being used for a lawful purpose.

 This protects everyone involved, it keeps criminals out of the system and ensures honest players like you can deposit, play, and withdraw safely.
 Complying with FICA is essential to maintain the integrity of the financial system.